Agenda

 Andrea Robb, CEO & Founder, ArcX

-Doug Kirkpatrick, Founder & CEO, D’Artagnan Advisors
+Doug Kirkpatrick, CEO, D’Artagnan Advisors

 Tim Griffin, VP Procurement, Amy’s Kitchen